goreleaser/goreleaser/www/docs/cmd/goreleaser_release.md

-      --auto-snapshot                Automatically sets --snapshot if the repository is dirty --clean                        Removes the dist folder -f, --config string                Load configuration from file -h, --help                         help for release -k, --key string                   GoReleaser Pro license key [$GORELEASER_KEY] (Pro only) --nightly                      Generate a nightly build, publishing artifacts that support it (implies --skip-announce and --skip-validate) (Pro only)
+      --auto-snapshot                Automatically sets --snapshot if the repository is dirty --clean                        Removes the dist folder -f, --config string                Load configuration from file --fail-fast                    Whether to abort the release publishing on the first error -h, --help                         help for release -k, --key string                   GoReleaser Pro license key [$GORELEASER_KEY] (Pro only) --nightly                      Generate a nightly build, publishing artifacts that support it (implies --skip-announce and --skip-validate) (Pro only)